earthboundkid/flowmatic/README.md

 </tr>
 </table>

-To create a context for tasks that is cancelled on the first error, use `flowmatic.All`.
+To create a context for tasks that is canceled on the first error, use `flowmatic.All`.
-To create a context for tasks that is cancelled on the first success, use `flowmatic.Race`.
+To create a context for tasks that is canceled on the first success, use `flowmatic.Race`.

 ```go